Confused about Shopify pricing?

 We’d always recommend trying out the free trial of an eCommerce service before you start spending your money if possible.

 Another thing to note is that it can be confusing to see what all the pricing options are for Shopify at first glance.
 There are two extra plans that aren’t highlighted as much as the primary three.
-These are Shopify Plus, and Shopify Lite.
+These are Shopify Plus, and Shopify Starter.
 We’ll come back to those in this article.

 So, let’s start by covering just the very essentials of Shopify pricing.